islavisual/dataList/README.md

 <b>ajaxErrorMessage</b>: Error message if the read/recovery of data fail.
 By default is 'Request failed'.

+<b>dataRanking</b>: This parameter show the value of 'data-rank' property setted into every option of 'select tag'.

-<b>datalistAttr</b>: This parameter is the field will save the select name with the options.
+<b>datalistAttr</b>: This parameter is the field will to save the "select tag" name with the options.

+<b>defaultMessage</b>: Message by default to use, for example, in 'placeholder' property o 'first option' of "select tag".

+<b>defaultMessage</b>: Message by default to use, for example, in 'placeholder' property o 'first option' of "select tag".

 ```javascript
 // Define the values